oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 * **OpenEoX Core Library with Full Validation**: A OpenEoX Core Library that also satisfies the conformance target "OpenEoX Core Full Validator".
 * **OpenEoX Core Differ**: A program that compares OpenEoX Core Information and calculates the changes.
 * **OpenEoX Core Comparator**: A program that compares OpenEoX Core Information and returns the newer one.
+* **OpenEoX Core Sorter**: A program that sorts OpenEoX Core Information from newest to oldest or vice versa.

 ### Conformance Clause 1: OpenEoX Core Information